zerocnc/C---Plus-Data-Structures/Chapter 1.md

 > [!NOTE]
 > **Object Class (Class)** The description of a group of objects with similar properties and behaviours; a pattern for creating individual objects.

+To summarize, top-down design methods focus on the *process* of transforming the input into the ouput, resuliting in a heirarchy of tasks.
+Object-oriented design focus on the *data objects* thart are to be transformed, resulting in a hiearchy of objects.